mflatt/sweetpea-py/docs/_source/api/main.rst

    subset them that are *crossed*.

    The :class:`.CrossBlock` class is the main way of describing an experiment.
-The result is an object that be used with a function like :func:`.synthesize_trials`.
+The result is an object that be used with :func:`.synthesize_trials` to generate trial sequences.

    The `design` argument lists all of the factors in the experiment design.
 When a sequence of trials is generated for the experiment,